-Burglary: Felony Charges in Tempe
+Burglary: Felony Charges in Phoenix

 Burglary is the crime of entering a building, business, residence or property with the intent to commit theft or any felony therein.
 The penalties associated with a burglary conviction can vary depending on the circumstances of the incident and can substantially increase if a weapon was used or another felony was committed during the course of the burglary.

-If you have been arrested and charged with burglary, contact a Tempe criminal defense attorney to discuss your legal options.
+If you have been arrested and charged with burglary, contact a Phoenix criminal defense attorney to discuss your legal options.
 The Law Offices of Trent R. Buckallew, PC is committed to defending individuals accused of all types of crimes, including burglary and will vigorously defend you against these charges.

 In Arizona, you can be charged with first, second or third-degree burglary: